firstname.lastname@example.org / (213) 740-5910 / AHF B57C

 1993 A.B., Social Anthropology, Harvard College, Cambridge, Massachusetts

-Elisabeth Sedano, Ph.D., is a Lecturer at the Spatial Sciences Institute of the University of Southern California Dornsife College of Letters, Arts and Sciences.
+Elisabeth Sedano, Ph.D., is an Assistant Professor (Teaching) at the Spatial Sciences Institute of the University of Southern California Dornsife College of Letters, Arts and Sciences.

-She teaches in the Spatial Sciences Institute undergraduate programs as well as the online Graduate Programs in Geographic Information Science and Technology.
-The courses she teaches include SSCI 265: The Water Planet, SSCI 301: Maps and Spatial Reasoning, SSCI 581: Concepts in Spatial Thinking, and SSCI 591: Web GIS.
+She teaches students of all levels in the Spatial Sciences Institute academic programs.
+The undergraduate courses she teaches include SSCI 265: The Water Planet and SSCI 301: Maps and Spatial Reasoning.
+At the masters level, the courses she teaches and has taught include SSCI 581: Concepts in Spatial Thinking, SSCI 583: Spatial Analysis and Modeling, and SSCI 591: Web GIS.
+At the doctoral level, Sedano teaches SSCI 601b: Population, Health and Place Research Practicum.

 Selected Works and Presentations: